Spartacus (film): 1991 restoration

-The idea for the film's restoration came about after the American Cinematheque asked Universal Pictures for a print of Spartacus following their then-recent tribute to Kirk Douglas.
+The idea for the film's restoration came about after the American Cinematheque asked Universal Pictures for a print of Spartacus for its three-day (October 13–15, 1989) celebratory festival honoring The Bryna Company and Kirk Douglas' executive producer accomplishments.
 They were later informed that the original negatives had been cut twice and the colors were badly faded.
 Steven Spielberg gave his backing to the restoration effort and recommended that Stanley Kubrick be informed of the project.
 Kubrick, who had disowned the film, gave his approval to the effort and participated by providing detailed instructions through long-distance communication via phone and fax machine from London.
 Kubrick's print of the film, which was donated to the Museum of Modern Art, could not be used for the restoration because it was considered archival.
 The original studio black-and-white separation prints, used as a backup in 1960, were used, though the processing lab had to develop a new lens capable of printing the Technirama frame without losing fidelity.
 The restoration cost about $1 million.

 A team of 30 archivists restored several violent battle sequences that had been left out because of the negative reaction of preview audiences.
 Among the deleted footage was a bath scene in which the Roman patrician and general Crassus attempts to seduce his slave Antoninus, speaking about the analogy of "eating oysters" and "eating snails" to express his opinion that sexual preference is a matter of taste rather than morality.
 The four-minute scene had been removed following an objection by the National Legion of Decency.
 When the film was restored (two years after Olivier's death), the original dialogue recording of this scene was missing; it had to be redubbed.
-Tony Curtis, by then 66, was able to re-record his part, but Crassus's voice was an impersonation of Olivier by Anthony Hopkins, who had been suggested by Olivier's widow, Joan Plowright.
+Tony Curtis, by then 66, was able to re-record his part, but Crassus' voice was an impersonation of Olivier by Anthony Hopkins, who had been suggested by Olivier's widow, Joan Plowright.
 A talented mimic, Hopkins had been a protégé of Olivier's during Olivier's days as the National Theatre's artistic director, and had portrayed Crassus in the Jeff Wayne musical album.
 The actors separately recorded their dialogue.

 For the 1991 theatrical re-release, Universal Pictures partnered with the American Film Institute, in which the restored film premiered at the Directors Guild of America Theater in Los Angeles on April 25, with the proceeds going towards the AFI Preservation Fund and the Film Foundation.
 The general release began in Los Angeles, New York City, and Toronto on the following day.
 On May 3, the release was expanded into an additional 31 cities in the United States and Canada.